The need or desire for organisations today to acquire or merge is always present in the business world.

-What’s the difference between a merger and an acquisition?
+What’s the Difference Between a Merger and an Acquisition?

 A combination of two or more companies to form a new company is known to be a merger, while an acquisition is the purchase of one or more companies by another with no new company being formed.

-The announcement of a merger or acquisition can have varied reactions, but you will usually find a general feeling of uncertainty – employees worrying about losing their jobs, anxious managers struggling to maintain control in a shifting environment, leaders stressing over tough decision that need to be made, people at every level losing sleep over where they stand in the organisation.
+The announcement of a merger or acquisition can have varied reactions, but you will usually find a general feeling of uncertainty – employees worrying about losing their jobs, anxious managers struggling to maintain control in a shifting environment, leaders stressing over tough decisions that need to be made, people at every level losing sleep over where they stand in the organisation.
 The impact on employees can be significant if the reorganisation of the business is not handled effectively.